Investigations into Proof Structures: Relating Formal Human Proofs with ATP Proofs

 \subsection{\Lukasiewicz's Shortest Single Axiom for the Implicational Fragment of Propositional Logic}

 Classical propositional logic can be formalized with different sets of logic operators such as, for example, implication and negation, $\{\rightarrow, \lnot\}$.
 Abandoning $\neg$ and leaving $\rightarrow$ as the only logic operator yields a restricted propositional logic, the \name{implicational fragment \textbf{IF}}.
 The original investigations of this logic use \Lukasiewicz's so-called Polish notation where the implication $p \imp q$ is written as $\g{Cpq}$.
-Following~\cite{pfenning:single:1988} we formalize \IF in the setting of modern first-order ATP with a single unary predicate $\P$ to be interpreted as something like ``provable'' and represent the \IF formulas by terms using the binary function symbol $\i$ (instead of $\rightarrow$) for implication.
-Implicational propositional logic is characterized by the \name{Tarski-Bernays Axioms}, that is, the set of the following three axioms called {\em simplification\/} (\Simp), {\em Peirce's law\/} (\Peirce) and {\em hypothetical syllogism\/} (\Syll).\footnote{As noted in \cite{prior:logicians:1956}, the Dublin logic school with Prior and Meredith contracted from \Lukasiewicz the habit of referring to various key formulas by proper names, in some cases by names used in the Principia Mathematica, for example \Simp for $\g{CpCqp}$ and \Syll for $\g{CCpqCCqrCpr}$, and in other cases by the names of logicians associated with the formulas.
+Following Pfenning \cite{pfenning:single:1988} we formalize \IF in the setting of modern first-order ATP with a single unary predicate $\P$ to be interpreted as something like ``provable'' and represent the \IF formulas by terms using the binary function symbol $\i$ (instead of $\rightarrow$) for implication.
+Implicational propositional logic is characterized by the \name{Tarski-Bernays Axioms}, that is, the set of the following three axioms called {\em simplification\/} (\Simp), {\em Peirce's law\/} (\Peirce) and {\em hypothetical syllogism\/} (\Syll).\footnote{As noted by Prior \cite{prior:logicians:1956}, the Dublin logic school with Prior and Meredith contracted from \Lukasiewicz the habit of referring to various key formulas by proper names, in some cases by names used in the Principia Mathematica, for example \Simp for $\g{CpCqp}$ and \Syll for $\g{CCpqCCqrCpr}$, and in other cases by the names of logicians associated with the formulas.
 Thus $\g{CCCpqpp}$ is called \Peirce and $\g{CCCpqrCCrpCsp}$ is called \Luk.
-Tables of such formula nicknames can be found in \cite[p.~319]{prior:formal:logic:1962} and \cite{ulrich:legacy:2001}.
-See also Subsubsection~\ref{subsubsec-xatt-nicknames}.}
+Tables of such formula nicknames are provided by Prior \cite[p.~319]{prior:formal:logic:1962} and Dolph Ulrich \cite{ulrich:legacy:2001}.
+See also Sect.~\ref{subsubsec-xatt-nicknames}.}

 \centerskip

 \centerskip